Gorawit1657/NLP-Model-Translation/README.md

 ## Project Overview

-The Capstone Project covers several critical steps involved in solving data-driven problems, including:
+The NLP-Model-Translation Project covers several critical steps involved in solving data-driven problems, including:

 - **Data Preprocessing**: Cleaning and preparing raw data for analysis.
 - **Exploratory Data Analysis (EDA)**: Understanding the underlying structure of the data using visualization and statistical techniques.